“In Friendships What Really Matters is Quality, Not Quantity!”

-Over the years, I’ve struggled with having and keeping friends.
-I have high expectations and standards, so often my friends would let me down and I would distance myself from them.
+Over the years, I’ve really struggled with having and keeping friends.
+I have high expectations and standards, so often my friends would let me down, make bad decisions where I would lose respect for them and then I would feel the need to distance myself from them.

-It hurts not having one solid girl-friend, even though for most of my adult life my lover, boyfriend or husband has typically been my best and only tried and true friend.
+It hurts not having one solid girl-friend, even though for most of my adult life my lover, boyfriend or husband has typically been one of my best, tried and true friends.
 I’m not discounting being able to have this type of connection, but it’s been devasting when my love relationship would end, I would also lose my best friend.
+It was crushing!